 Speaking of Bingo nights, (AND Fish Fry Nights) Be sure to visit our Calendar for when we are having those events.

 However, if the weather threatens, check HERE on this web page or on our Facebook Page for last minute changes.
 We may change or cancel events if there's a chance our visitors could slip on ice or snow.

-The Friends of Jefferson Barracks invite all Legionaires and WWII history buffs to the current exhibit (Looking Back From 75 Years – The Liberation of Northwestern Europe) in the Ordnance Room Museum at the Jefferson Barracks County Park Historic Site.
+The Friends of Jefferson Barracks invite all Legionaires and WWII history buffs to the current exhibit (Looking Back From 75 Years – WWII, War in the Pacific) in the Ordnance Room Museum at the Jefferson Barracks County Park Historic Site.

 The exhibit is open Wednesday through Sunday from noon until 4 PM.
 The exhibit has no admission charge ( donations are appreciated).